VariantSync/VEVOS_Extraction/README.md

 ### SPL Versions
 Due to the plugins that are used by KernelHaven (i.e., KbuildMiner and KconfigReader), it is not possible to extract the variability of SPL revisions without prior setup of the operating system on which the extraction is run.
 More specifically, we were not able to get KernelHaven to run for linux versions of v5.0 or above.
-Older versions of Linux (below v4), can also cause problems.
+Older versions of linux (below v4), can also cause problems.
 This is due to changes in the build structure that require changes to KbuildMiner and KconfigReader.
 Similar problems probably also exist for Busybox, Coreboot, etc.
+`For this reason we offer scripts that setup a Docker container for extracting the data for BusyBox or Linux.`

 ### Operating System
 Due to the implementation of the VariabilityExtraction and KernelHaven, it is only possible to run the variability